ybuzoku/INTBASIC/README.md

-# INTBASIC
+# SCR 64-INTBASIC

-A 64-BIT integer BASIC interpreter, written on top of SCP/BIOS.
+A 64-Bit integer BASIC interpreter, written on top of SCP/BIOS from Scientific Computer Research.
 Requires SCP/BIOS.

 Currently in pre-release and needs to be extensively tested.
 Syntactically as close to GW-BASIC as I could muster.
 The set of keywords recognised by the interpreter is a strict subset of GW-BASIC.